vmleon/oci-multiplayer-old/livelabs/devops/rollback/rollback.md

   ![Deployment Pipeline Run](./images/deployment-pipeline-run.png)

 8. Confirm the **Start manual run**.
+It might take up to 7 minutes.

   ![Deployment Pipeline Run confirm](./images/deployment-pipeline-run-confirm.png)

-9. Get the curl command and execute it.
+9. At the end of the logs, you will see a message: `EXEC: http://PUBLIC_IP/`.
+Copy the `http://PUBLIC_IP` part on the browser.

   ![Deployment Pipeline Success](./images/deployment-pipeline-success.png)

-10. The Server version would be the one you bumped.
+10. When in the game, the Server version would be the one you bumped.

   ![New Version](./images/new-version.png)